Young Fathers Are Ambassadors Of Empathy In 'Cocoa Sugar'

 It's all right, you have arrived.

 And then, the storm — waves and panic and splintered wood.
-The worst decision a parent could have to make, and the mortal danger of a child alone on a boat.
+The hardest decision a parent could have to make, and the mortal danger of a child alone on a boat.
 "Cocoa Sugar" seeps into your marrow and makes you not think about or talk about, but feel about the world's refugee crisis.

 Graham Hastings of Young Fathers told me that the song (which comes out today, and which shares a title with the band's Scottish Album of the Year Award-winning album) was written at a time when "a lot of refugees that were traveling from Syria were trying to get to Europe.
 And it was basically the story of a father.
 I read this thing about a dad who had, you know, basically put his child on a boat by herself and ...
 'Cocoa Sugar' is like the nickname for the child and [he's] saying that, you know, goodbye, goodbye for a while..."
 Bandmate Kayus Bankole added, "Safer in sea than on land."